josesuarez-accenture/openathon-angular/lab-05/README.md

 }
 ```

-Like the *event* service (and all services) we have to declarate it in a module, the *core* module in our case which is the module we've created to gather all services.
+Like the *event* service (and all services) we have to declare it in a module, the *core* module in our case which is the module we've created to gather all services.

 ```javascript
 import { NgModule } from "@angular/core";